 - Cheryl LaGuardia: “I’d like to give a big shout out about this post, ‘Consensus Decision-Making and its Possibilities in Libraries,’ by Emily Ford on the wonderful In the Library with the Lead Pipe blog.”
 Library Journal Reviews: January 25, 2012

-- Robin Hastings: “Besides having one of the best blog titles EVAR, In the Library with a Lead Pipe also has some of the most thought-provoking, long-form blog posts out there.” a passion for ‘puters: April 21, 2011
+- Robin Hastings: “Besides having one of the best blog titles EVAR, In the Library with the Lead Pipe also has some of the most thought-provoking, long-form blog posts out there.” a passion for ‘puters: April 21, 2011

 - Karen Munro: “If you don’t know Lead Pipe, it’s a terrific blog edited by a great group of folks.
 The posts are substantial and peer-reviewed, and always thought-provoking.
 It’s definitely a good blog to put on your RSS feed (if it’s not already there.)”
 Karen Munro, Learning Librarian: August 25, 2011